NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-6.3.md

 * When restore raises an NU1301, build might fail with a `project.assets.json doesn't have a target for 'net6.0-windows10.0.19041.0` like error that's a red herring - [#11862](https://github.com/NuGet/Home/issues/11862)

 * [Bug]: Package source option "All" appears unsorted in the in the list when using VS in non-English languages - [#11857](https://github.com/NuGet/Home/issues/11857)

-* [Bug]: Installing a package in Visual Studio when using central package management results in an error before projects can be modified - [#11828](https://github.com/NuGet/Home/issues/11828)

 * [Bug]: [Bug Bash] The “Version” dropdown box is blank in “Consolidate” tab of solution-level PM UI - [#11806](https://github.com/NuGet/Home/issues/11806)